rbarramu/productFinder/README.md

 * To follow standard in the code, it was use SwiftLint and SwiftFormat.
 * External dependencies was using with Cocoapods and SPM.
-* For UI testing it was use Snapshot (only for cells).
 * In the code there is a file named EnvironmentHelper that contains different environments.
 Here we can easily change the environment.
 * The stubbed environment will use the JSONS locally storage in the App.
 * To test stubbed environment, it must have the same url.
 For example, on the first screen, search for the word "iPhone".